andrewQwer/HappyToothPages/README.md

       <h1>Links to Other Websites</h1>
       <p>This Privacy Policy applies only to the Services.
 The Services may contain links to other websites not operated
         or controlled by
-        Ticko: Brush Time.
+        Ticko: Toothbrushing Timer.
 We are not responsible for the content, accuracy or opinions expressed in such websites, and such websites are not investigated, monitored or checked for accuracy or completeness by us.
 Please remember that when you use a link to go from the Services to another website, our Privacy Policy is no longer in effect.
         Your browsing and interaction on any other website, including those that have a link on our platform, is subject